anjalidiwate1212/GutMeal/README.md

   Entity	  Functionality

-  MealPlan	User can add(using form), edit, delete meal plans
+  MealPlan-	User can add(using form), edit, delete meal plans

-  FoodItem	Linked to API, user can input meals and food name for marconutrients output
+  FoodItem-	Linked to API, user can input meals and food name for marconutrients output

-  Tracking	Users can submit food + quantity , view charts
+  Tracking-	Users can submit food + quantity , view charts

-  UserPrefs	Preferences can be saved/updated per user
+  UserPrefs-	Preferences can be saved/updated per user

   Front-end: Razor Views and HTML forms